HarryZ10/HarryZ10/README.md

-# Hi! 👋 My name is Harry
+# Hello, 👋 I'm Harry!

-## First-Gen. Computer Science.
-Community Building.

 I am currently pursuing a Bachelor's degree in Computer Science.
 I am passionate about everything technology: systems, full-stack development, and cloud security.
 I desire to drive monumental changes through software development to address and uplift stories and uproot issues in my community.